 The decision to conduct subsequent vegetative watering can be based on any date-marking approach (method).
 There are many methods for determining the timing of vegetative irrigation, which, due to their characteristics and design, are divided into four main groups: soil moisture, calculation, biological (physiological), and visual.
 The most reliable and accurate are the methods in the first group, the use of which is based on the monitoring of moisture in the soil root layer.
-One of the disadvantages of the methods from the first group is labor intensity, which in most cases makes it difficult to use them in agricultural production [Shatkovskyi, Zhuravlov 2016].
-Planning of irrigation with phytomonitoring methods refers to the physiological methods used to determine irrigation [Ton et al. 2001].
+One of the disadvantages of the methods from the first group is labor intensity, which in most cases makes it difficult to use them in agricultural production [SHATKOVSKYI, ZHURAVLOV 2016].
+Planning of irrigation with phytomonitoring methods refers to the physiological methods used to determine irrigation [TON et al. 2001].

-Phytomonitoring is a continuous, long-term simultaneous monitoring of several plant characteristics and environmental parameters using sensors that do not damage the plant [Ton, KOPYT 2003].
-It helps to determine the physiological status of plants and give recommendations on how to optimise their cultivation.
-Leading world scientists claim that a phytomonitoring system increases yields and lowers the cost of growing crops by providing timely and accurate information about the physiological state and identifying stressful conditions before they actually affect a plant or fruit [Gurovich, ALVAREZ 2007; GUROVICH et al. 2006].
-Phytomonitoring allows you to make timely decisions regarding: irrigation, fertilisation, chemical treatment, and other field work.
+Phytomonitoring is a continuous, long-term simultaneous monitoring of several plant characteristics and environmental parameters using sensors that do not damage the plant [TON, KOPYT 2003].
+It helps to determine the physiological status of plants and give recommendations on how to optimize their cultivation.
+Leading world scientists claim that a phytomonitoring system increases yields and lowers the cost of growing crops by providing timely and accurate information about the physiological state and identifying stressful conditions before they actually affect a plant or fruit [GUROVICH, ALVAREZ 2007; GUROVICH et al. 2006].
+Phytomonitoring allows you to make timely decisions regarding: irrigation, fertilization, chemical treatment, and other field work.
 It uses special sensors, data collection system, and computer data processing.
 There are two groups of basic parameters (recorded or calculated) that are used in phytomonitoring.
-The first one includes temperature, plant and air temperature difference, water flow in the stem, change in the shoot diameter, fruit growth, and others, whereas environmental parameters include solar radiation intensity, air temperature, relative humidity, water vapor pressure deficit (VPD), wind speed, rainfall, and soil temperature and moisture [Ton, Kopyt 2003].
-According to scientists (Ton et al. [2001], Gurovich and GRATACOS [2022], GUROVICH and ALVAREZ [2007]), the most important advantage of the phytomonitoring methodology is the ability to build a convenient information channel that facilitates communication between humans and plants not only in research, but also in the accurate implementation of various cultivation technologies.
-In this case, the plant that is linked with the phytomonitor can be considered a biosensor.
-The most informative and representative are not absolute values of recorded parameters, but the forms of curves built on daily data recording and daily trends in phytomonitoring parameters.
+The first one includes temperature, plant and air temperature difference, water flow in the stem, change in the shoot diameter, fruit growth, and others, whereas environmental parameters include solar radiation intensity, air temperature, relative humidity, water vapor pressure deficit (VPD), wind speed, rainfall, and soil temperature and moisture [TON, KOPYT 2003].
+According to scientists [GUROVICH, ALVAREZ 2007; GUROVICH, GRATACOS 2002; NILOW